 That man’s in bliss.
 He’s in Heaven, no question about that.
-I try to ask his secrets.
-Excuse me . . . ?
-Again, the words can’t come out.
+I wonder what his secret is.
+Excuse me…?
+The rest of my question just wouldn’t come out.
 Oh well, I’ll ask later.
 Perhaps in a million years or two.
 What’s the hurry?

 I smile back out of politeness.
-Then, almost involuntarily, I holler: “God is Great!
-Brother!”
-My voice has returned with a deep and objective vibration.
+Then, involuntarily, I holler: ‘God is Great!
+Brother!’
+My voice has returned, with a deep resonance which I didn’t have before.
 The words echo on powerfully.
 Perhaps only praising and respectful words can come out?
 It makes sense doesn’t it?
 There’s no end to everlasting life.
-If we’re allowed to speak freely, a slip of the tongue might happen once in a million years.
-What if we slip into something seriously blasphemous?
-Eternal fire will no longer be an option!
-Our words are therefore purified before leaving the tongue.
-How clever of our Father Who Lives a Thousand Eternities with Wisdom Shinning Through a Billion Universes!
+If we’re allowed to speak freely, a slip of the tongue might happen once in a billion years.
+What if we slip into something unforgivably blasphemous?
+Eternal fire will no longer be an option, especially post Final Judgement!
+Our words must therefore be purified before leaving the tongue.
+How clever of our Father Who Lives a Thousand Eternities with Wisdom Shining Through a Billion Universes!

-The man twists away merrily without registering my response, waving hands above head as if belly dancing, clapping his wings and wriggling his bum rhythmically.
+The man twists away merrily without registering my response, waving his hands above head as if belly dancing, clapping his wings and wriggling his bum to a celestial rhythm.

 Allahu Akbar!
 Allahu Akbar!
 Huhuhuhu Akbabar!

 Suddenly, my smile explodes into an unstoppable guffaw.
 I’m roaring, shrieking, bellowing rapturously to sum up my first day of Eternal Life.